When a string has already been translated in your app, Localazy can automatically find all the same untranslated strings and translate them for you.

-For this reason, there is a translation memory in translation platforms that serves as an additional source of information for your translators.
+For this reason, there is a translation memory in translation platforms, that serves as an additional source of information for the translators.
 However, when using professional translation services , some platforms charge you for the translation again.
 Not nice, well?

 Localazy InTM behaves differently.
 It’s a pro-active translation memory that scans your app and looks for the same phrases in the source language with missing translations in other languages.
 If there is a missing translation that could be completed from another source, it’s offered through our unique review.

 Okay, a bit smarter translation memory is all the magic around InTM?
 Of course not!
 There are two more critical features that InTM provides.

 Localazy is tightly integrated with your app and understand its structure.
 However, you may decide to rename your dynamic app module or library.
 Unfortunately, there is no way how we can detect that you did so.
 Old phrases are deprecated in favour of new ones being uploaded because their namespace has changed.
 And those new ones are left untranslated.

 Yes, they are, but only for a short period of time before Localazy InTM processes all of them and reuses translations from deprecated ones.
 Thanks to its advanced heuristic, it can skip the review process and approve new translations for you automatically.

 From your point of view, it seems like translations are smoothly moved to another namespace, but now you know that it’s not that simple at all .

 Reuse between connected apps